Holiday search

 Quotes may be provided tailormade for travel on TAP, via Lisbon, on different days of the week.

-Fly to Sao Miguel on Saturday with an overnight stay, before joining a connecting internal flight (daily to Pico or Horta which is a short hop across the water by boat), or fly scheduled with a change in Lisbon to Horta or Pico.
+Fly to Sao Miguel with an overnight stay, before joining a connecting internal flight (daily to Pico or Horta which is a short hop across the water by boat), or fly scheduled with a change in Lisbon to Horta or Pico.
 Horta offers the most connections.

 Flight duration - charter: